s4ddo/Assety/README.md

-# Assety
+# Aiset

-A video game asset creation agent that can generate and iterate meshes, audio, and images.
+A cat agent that helps video game assets like 3D Mesh.